 - Medical Proof: Applicants for supplementary pension benefits must prove they have a medically-diagnosed disability.
 Normally, this support comes from a primary physician providing VA with a report outlining their patient’s medical history and diagnostic assessment.
 It should include a summary of how the disability developed, how it currently affects the claimant, and what the long-term prognosis is.

 - Age Requirement: Veterans who apply for the VA pension benefit program must be 65 or older.
 There are exceptional cases for younger veterans who are totally and permanently disabled, are in nursing care homes, blind, or already receive insufficient Social Security or Supplementary income.

 - Wartime Service: This is a fine-print condition in the Veterans Affairs eligibility guidelines.
-This clause is complex and states that veterans applying for certain disability pension benefits must have served at least 90 days of active service with a minimum of one inclusive day being during a designated wartime period.
+This clause is complex and states that veterans applying for certain disability pension benefits must have served at least 90 days of active duty with a minimum of one inclusive day being during a designated wartime period.
 This regulation also makes a date reference to before and after September 7, 1980.
-Veterans who considering applying for disability pension benefits should get independent advice about how this wartime service clause applies to them.
+Non-wartime veterans who are considering applying for disability pension benefits should get independent advice about how this wartime service clause can impact their pension plans.

 - Disability Degree: VA administration considers a veteran applicant’s degree of disability in assessing pension benefit eligibility.
 This includes a veteran’s mobility restrictions such as being housebound or bedridden.
 Vets who require personal home care may be eligible for Aid & Attendance compensation on top of supplementary pension payments.